ibio/mini-crawler/README.md

 Simply crawler every item on a page and save it into local csv file.
 Then go to the next page.

 ## Main Features
+- Save every item on the page into cvs and then go to the next page
 - Pause and rerun
 - Suppoer almost all kernels (PhantomJS, Firefox etc.)
-- Also use Requests for those static pages, speed up
+- Also can use Requests for those static pages, speed up

 ## Used Packages
 - requests